geekzyn/rl-robotic-arm-learning/README.md

-# rl-robotic-resetmechanism
-Deep Reinforcement Learning - An IK Approach to the Reset Mechanism
+# Deep Reinforcement Learning - An Inverse Kinematic Approach to the Reset Mechanism